-Examples of basic data fields that are transfered in a two-way ERP website integration:
+Examples of basic data fields that are transferred in a two-way ERP eCommerce website integration:

 |Data Point||ERP to Website||Website to ERP|

 |Product Stock Levels|